santiment/academy/src/docs/sanapi/available-metrics.md

 ## timeseriesData

-Timeseries data is is a sequence taken at successive equally spaced points in time.
-For every point the API provides a `datetime` and a `value` fields.
+Timeseries data is a sequence taken at successive equally spaced points in time.
+For every point the API provides a `datetime` and a `value` field.

 To fetch the values for a given metric, slug and time interval you can use the `timeseriesData` subquery of the `getMetric` API.